 - Although it may seem counterintuitive, cat flea adults are about half as long as mature cat flea larvae – which are about twice as long as adults.

 Fleas on humans

 Although fleas favor residing on cats and dogs, they can also appear on humans.
 It’s scary to think fleas could be feeding on you without your knowledge.
-The human flea (Pulex irritans) likes human blood but cat fleas have a greater likelihood of biting people.
+The human flea (Pulex irritans) likes human blood but cat fleas actually have a greater likelihood of biting people.
 If you are bitten by a flea, you may encounter itchy red bumps, or even blisters if you are allergic.

 Fleas in carpet

 The single most important factor for getting rid of fleas is preparation.
 While natural flea repellents are an option, the more prepared your home or business is for treatment, the more successful the treatment will be.
 This will require vigilance and patience and some elbow grease.

 - Vacuum prior to treatment and for up to two weeks following treatment.
 This will help to remove fleas and stimulate the pupa into coming out of their protective casing and onto the treated surfaces where they will be killed by the treatment.